cghiaus/dm4bem/t03/README.md

-# Thermal circuit and state-space representation for a thermal circuit with capacities in every node
+# Thermal circuit and state-space representation for a thermal circuit with capacities in some nodes: cubic building

 | JupyterLab |  Voilà|
 | :-----------------------: | :---------------------: |